All Episodes

 I'm looking forward to it tonight, also.

-And the one thing Rush I wanted to say was one of my favorite scenes was when uh Jack was sitting in the SUV with the young FBI agent, and if Cookie could get the audio clip of this and play it, I tell you.
+And the one thing, Rush, I wanted to say was one of my favorite scenes was when Jack was sitting in the SUV with a young FBI agent.

-And uh the gentleman looks back, he goes, Mr. Bauer, and Jack kind of looks at him, and you know, it's wrong what the Senate is doing to you, grilling you like that.
+You know, it's wrong what the Senate is doing to you, grilling you like that.

 And I just want to let you know that I appreciate, and a lot of other agents appreciate what you have done for our country.

-And Jack looks up so sincerely and says, Thank you.
+And Jack looks up so sincerely and says thank you.

 Well, it's off to a rousing start.

-You're just gonna watch these.
+You're just going to watch these.

 I don't think that you will in the slightest way be disappointed.